Your Guide to Fixing Common Beginner Resin Mistakes

 Skipping the Finishing Steps

-Sometimes, resin cures with flaws, but scraping the entire project is unnecessary.
+Sometimes, the resin cures flaws, but scraping the entire project is unnecessary.
 Sanding and polishing can help adjust uneven surfaces or restore gloss to resin finishes.
 Start with wet sanding to correct imperfections, then polish to restore the gloss and clarity.

 Frequently Asked Questions